skrey/yellow-extensions/documentation/english/system.md

 Configuration
 -------------
 The main configuration file is `system/config/config.ini`.
 You can define the default settings of your website here.
-For a new installation you should set sitename, author and language.
+For a new installation you should set sitename and author.
 Here's an example:

     sitename = Anna's Design Company
     author = Anna Svensson
-    language = en
     style = default
     template = default
+    language = en

 These settings can also be overwritten in the individual settings of a page.
 All files should be stored in [UTF-8](http://en.wikipedia.org/wiki/UTF-8).